tfabris/TomServo/README.md

       - Underside of the two protrusions at the bottom of the the engine block.
       - Position the shoulder sections so that their their spring attachment points are facing away from the hoverskirt.
       - The clear domes should have enough space between them to smoothly clearcoat both their inside and outside without removing them from the supports.
   - Press Numpad 1 to view the scene orthographically from the front.
-Select each piece and press G and move each piece into a vertical position slightly above the world plane (the world plane will be the location of the print bed when printing).
+Select each piece and press G and move each piece into a vertical position slightly above the world plane (i.e., the print bed).

 ### Differences in Tom's appearance: